 Starting with a journal, try to write down as many of your thoughts and plans for your delivery.
 Your journal will help you prioritize and articulate your ideas.
 Creating a birth plan can help you communicate your desires clearly with all the people who will provide support to you during your labor.

 Pregnancy Week 20: Tips for making your pregnancy better

 Remember that it is vitally important to make sure that you get enough nutrients in your diet, especially iron.
-An increase in iron is necessary as it assists in the production of hemoglobin in your baby and prevents anemia, low birth weight, and premature delivery.
-While you are pregnant you need to have a daily intake of 27 to 30 mg of iron.
-Iron is also important since your blood volume has expanded to compensate for your baby.
+An increase in iron intake is necessary as it assists in the production of hemoglobin in your baby and prevents anemia, low birth weight, and premature delivery.
+While you are pregnant, you need to have a daily intake of 27 to 30 mg of iron.
+Iron is also important because your blood volume has expanded to compensate for your baby.